hosseinoliabak/cisco/Routing/06_05_bgp_pa_local_pref.md

 3. Locally injected routes: locally injected is better than iBGP/eBGP
 4. shorter AS_PATH (default in BGP)
 5. Origin: i>e>?
+  * i: network command.
+In aggregation if as_set is not used; if as_set is used and all subnets use origin code `i`. and `neighbor default-originate` command
+  * e: egp (no longer exists)
+  * ?: redistribution.
+In aggregation if as_set is used and at least one subnets uses origin code `?`. and `default information originate` command
 6. Smaller MED:
 7. Neighbor type: eBGP > iBGP
 8. Smaller IGP metric to next hop: